The Connection Between Oral Health and Sleep Apnoea

 Jaw Structure and Alignment

 A small or recessed jaw (retrognathia) can predispose individuals to sleep apnoea by physically restricting airway space.
-Dentists can identify these anatomical risks during regular examinations, enabling early intervention strategies to mitigate sleep apnoea risks.
+Dentists can identify these anatomical features during regular examinations, which may support early intervention.

 Regular dental visits offer valuable opportunities for early detection of sleep apnoea.
-Dentists are trained to recognise these subtle yet significant signs, playing an instrumental role in the early identification and management of the condition.
+Dentists are trained to recognise these subtle signs, and can play a role in the early identification of the condition.

 The Role of Dental Professionals in Sleep Apnoea Diagnosis

-Dentists are strategically positioned to identify sleep apnoea during routine dental visits.
+Dentists are well positioned to identify signs of sleep apnoea during routine dental visits.
 They perform comprehensive oral examinations, carefully looking for subtle signs linked to sleep disorders.
 In many practices, including Skye Dental, screening questionnaires are used to evaluate the likelihood of sleep apnoea.
-These simple yet effective tools help guide patients towards further sleep assessments when necessary.
+These simple tools help guide patients towards further sleep assessments when necessary.

 Dental Treatments for Sleep Apnoea: Oral Appliance Therapy

-When obstructive sleep apnoea is diagnosed, dental professionals offer a range of effective, non-invasive treatments, notably oral appliance therapy.
-One of the most effective treatments is the Mandibular Advancement Splint (MAS).
-This custom-made oral device works by gently repositioning your lower jaw forward, keeping your airway open throughout the night and reducing apnoea episodes.
+When obstructive sleep apnoea is diagnosed, dental professionals may offer non-invasive options such as oral appliance therapy.
+One option is the Mandibular Advancement Splint (MAS).
+This custom-made oral device works by gently repositioning your lower jaw forward, helping to keep your airway open through the night and reduce apnoea episodes.

-Custom-fitted MAS devices are typically preferred over generic, over-the-counter alternatives due to superior comfort, improved effectiveness, and increased patient compliance.
+Custom-fitted MAS devices are typically preferred over generic, over-the-counter alternatives for comfort, fit, and patient compliance.
 Oral devices also offer a practical alternative for patients who find continuous positive airway pressure (CPAP) machines uncomfortable or difficult to use consistently.

 What to Expect at Skye Dental

-At Skye Dental, our priority is your health, comfort, and effective treatment of sleep apnoea.
-The care process begins with a thorough consultation and assessment, evaluating your oral health alongside sleep apnoea symptoms to determine the most suitable treatment plan.
+At Skye Dental, our focus is your health and comfort.
+The care process begins with a thorough consultation and assessment, evaluating your oral health alongside sleep apnoea symptoms to help determine a suitable treatment plan.

-We specialise in creating custom-made oral devices specifically tailored for your comfort and effectiveness.
-Our commitment extends beyond initial fitting; continuous care and regular follow-ups are integral to our approach, ensuring the treatment remains effective and comfortable, adjusting to any changes in your condition or oral health.
+We create custom-made oral devices tailored for your comfort.
+Continuous care and regular follow-ups are part of our approach, so the appliance continues to suit your needs and any changes in your oral health.

 Take the Next Step: Schedule Your Sleep Apnoea Consultation

-Contact us today to arrange your comprehensive sleep apnoea assessment and begin your journey towards better sleep and health.
+Contact us today to arrange a sleep apnoea assessment.

 About the author